markdown-confluence/docs-obsidian-confluence/docs/src/getting-started/installation.md

-# Alternative Installation
-Currently, we are waiting for https://github.com/obsidianmd/obsidian-releases/pull/1867 to be merged.

-If you would like to use the plugin already, you will need to use [Alternative Installation](./installation-brat.md) instructions.

 # Installation
 1. Install the `confluence-integration` plugin from Obsidian's community plugins browser.
 2. Open the plugin settings and configure the following fields: